 Note that to prevent collisions between the dots and the tails, the stacks of dots ascend moving to the right in flat keys and to the left in sharp keys.
 This also gives sharp and flat key signatures a more distinct and easily recognizable appearance.

 - This assumes the standard tuning system of 12-tone equal temperament.
-In other tuning systems the pitch of “enharmonically equivalent” notes may differ slightly.
+In other tuning systems the pitch of "enharmonically equivalent" notes may differ slightly.
 For a performer these differences are a matter of minute adjustments in intonation.
-In that case Clairnote’s key signatures and accidental signs help indicate these subtle shifts in intonation, as well as the different names of the notes.
-See the Enharmonic Equivalents tutorial on the Music Notation Project’s site.
+In that case Clairnote SN's key signatures and accidental signs help indicate these subtle shifts in intonation, along with the different names of the notes.
+See the Enharmonic Equivalents tutorial on the Music Notation Project's site.
 Return